The Best of Senior Living Award showcases top senior living communities stand out for their exceptional care and support of seniors.

 Relaxation, companionship, and a quieter lifestyle are all hallmarks of the residential care home experience.
 Generally, care homes offer a private or shared room and personalized services, like assistance with activities of daily living (ADLs), which can cover all day-to-day and long-term needs of residents.

-Care home residences are typically located in traditional homes and neighborhoods and provide care for fewer patients than assisted living communities.
-It is uncommon for a care home to offer services for more than 10 seniors; which helps create the more personal, home-style living environment.
+Care home residences are typically located in traditional homes and neighborhoods and provide care for fewer residents than larger assisted living communities.
+It’s uncommon for a care home to offer services for more than 10 seniors, which helps create a more personal, family style living environment.

 Here are some of the basic services offered in care homes:

 In addition to the basics, residents will also receive services tailored to their individual preferences and needs.
 Caregivers often cater to each resident’s tastes, which allows for a more personalized experience than what you’d find in an assisted living community.
 For many residents, this is one of the biggest advantages of living in a care home.Back to top

 When you’re considering care homes, it’s important to understand what they can offer as compared to other types of senior living options, like larger community settings.

 “Every type of senior care community, including care homes, can differ in the level of care and services offered.
 This applies to both larger assisted living communities and care homes, as their level of care depends on state regulations, ownership preferences, and even the needs of the current residents,” McLoughlin says.